doloresjuliana/frappe_carddav/README.md

 Of course it works with **ERPNEXT contacts** or any other app built with Frappe and that makes use of its contacts doctype.

-App in a **very preliminary state**, it is in the first phase of development
+App in a **very preliminary state**, it is in the first phase of development.
+From the functional scope detailed below, **points 1 and 2 are currently developed**.
 ## Its installation in its current state is not recommended

 ## Functional scope: